 Elkhorn prides itself on offering high quality curriculum that is consistent across its growing number of buildings.
 Teachers across the district work together to develop Curriculum Cards that outline student learning goals for each course.
 They also collaborate to develop and purchase materials designed to help guide continuity in pacing and learning expectations, while allowing flexibility to meet the needs of individual students.

 Curriculum is formally reviewed on a seven year cycle.
 This review process includes a research phase during which teacher committees study best practices in their field, review and revise current Curriculum Cards to align to state or national standards, and review available new materials.
 Once the curriculum has been approved by the EPS Board of Education and materials have been determined, teachers work to implement the new curriculum, make adjustments as needed, and monitor the effectiveness of the curriculum through student achievement results.

-Clicking on the link above will take you to the Nebraska State Standards to which Elkhorn has aligned curriculum.
+Clicking on the link above will take you to the Nebraska State Standards to which Elkhorn has aligned its curriculum.

-To view results from state level tests please take a look at our annual reports.
+To view results from state-level tests please take a look at our annual reports.